Jews for Jesus News – March 2012

 Branch leader Stephen Katz reports, “On March 5 we were at the White House with our banner that reads: ‘The Only Hope for Peace Was Born in the Middle East.’
 Netanyahu was meeting with Obama at the time and the crowds were thick with anti-Zionist protestors (including a sect of Orthodox Jews, which you can see in the video below), protestors against bombing Iran, a huge demonstration for human rights in Viet Nam—and us!
 It was a noisy zoo of chanting, shouting and drum-banging.
-There was a lot of media and Jews for Jesus was interviewed by Chinese, Turkish, Canadian and German reporters.
-In the below photo, you can see Lynn McCoy and Larry Dubin holding the banner; I am on the end, in conversation with a Jewish passerby.”
+There was a lot of media and Jews for Jesus was interviewed by Chinese, Turkish, Canadian and German reporters.”

 Stephen Baldwin is known by many for his role in The Usual Suspects, but did you know that he can dance a mean Messianic two-step, preach the gospel, and narrate the Jews for Jesus film, Awakening?

 Herb Kossover, award-winning director, producer and cinematographer, has done camera work for the television series CSI New York and Golden Globe winner The West Wing.
 But he loves putting his talents to use for the Lord, and he certainly did so as director and producer of the above-mentioned film.

 On Friday, March 9, almost 200 people gathered at the historic Calvary Baptist Church in New York City to see the film, hear Stephen’s story, meet Herb and discover more about the annual, month-long Jews for Jesus event that Awakening portrays so well: the New York City Summer Witnessing Campaign.